 Read our Burns guide for more information on how to treat burns.

 Kids’ cuts and abrasions: Treatment without tears

 Our skin-friendly Elastoplast Kids range includes fun motifs such as Animal Plasters, PAW Patrol, Disney Frozen 2 and Sensitive Plasters.

 To give your family the best wound care available, stock up on plasters in different shapes and sizes in your Medicine Cabinet.

 If you need an extra large wound dressing with waterproof protection, Elastoplast’s range of products includes Sterile Waterproof XL and XXL, and Antibacterial Aqua Protect XL and XXL.
 For sensitive skin, try Antibacterial Sensitive XL or XXL.
 Read more in How to protect larger wounds.

 Forget about 'being brave' or 'not fussing too much' by letting a wound heal in the open air – even if it’s just a scrape or a small cut.
 Research has shown that letting a wound heal under moist and covered up conditions will help it to heal faster and prevent scabs and scarring.

 Try the Elastoplast Wound Healing Ointment for the most advanced wound healing technology.

 This range offers different plaster sizes and is also available as Elastoplast Sensitive Antibacterial with Silver Technology, which has antiseptic qualities and reduces the risk of infection.

-For further information about Elastoplast products, please contact us at email@example.com
+Always read carefully and follow the instructions for use or the product leaflets.
+For further information about our products, please contact us via email at ConsumerRelationsUK@Beiersdorf.com.